Hot Tub Vorschriften und rechtliche Bestimmungen

 Hot tub regulations - Our article will tell you which regulations and conditions apply to the installation and operation of hot tubs.

 Are you planning to buy a hot tub?
-Do you know what specific regulations and legal frameworks apply that you need to follow?
+Do you know which specific regulations and legal frameworks apply that you need to comply with?

 Most hot tub buyers are unaware that there are certain rules that must be followed when setting up and operating a hot tub.